neiljethani/neiljethani.github.io/_projects/explaining_with_realx.markdown

 </div>
 <div class="caption">
 </div>
-It's clear to see that all the explanation method s claim that their explanations are highly predictive based on ACC and AUROC.
+All the explanation methods provide explanations that are highly predictive when assess directly by the method.
 However, Eval-X is able to reveal that L2X, INVASE, and BASE-X are all encoding the predictions in their explanations, achieving eACC ~50%.
 Meanwhile, the sections made by Real-X remain fairly predictive when evaluated by Eval-X.